The tax system for companies

 The corporation tax return (CT600) has to be accompanied by accounts and computations, which form part of the return.
 The return has certain supplementary pages, and some companies have to include extra information such as international interests and loans to shareholders.
 These must generally be filed online, and tagged using iXBRL.

 Failure to file on time

 An automatic penalty of £100 will be imposed if you file your return more than twelve months after the end of the accounting period.
 This rises to £200 if the failure to file continues beyond a further three months.
 The third consecutive late return attracts penalties of £500, this rises to £1,000 if the failure to file continues beyond a further three months.

-In the absence of a return, HM Revenue & Customs may make a determination of the tax to the best of its information and belief.
+In the absence of a return, HMRC may make a determination of the tax to the best of its information and belief.
 No appeal can be made and the tax must be paid.
 The determination can be displaced only by filing a completed return and self assessment.

 Note that the penalties apply even where no tax is payable by the company.

-If the return is submitted 18 months after the end of the accounting period, there is a 10 per cent tax geared penalty.
-If the return is submitted 24 months after the end of the accounting period, there is a 20 per cent geared penalty.
+If the return is submitted 18 months after the end of the accounting period, there is a 10% tax geared penalty.
+If the return is submitted 24 months after the end of the accounting period, there is a 10% geared penalty.

 Tax-geared penalties are payable for incorrect returns, and a company has up to twelve months from the statutory filing date to amend its return.
-HM Revenue & Customs can correct obvious errors or omissions no more than nine months after the filing date.
+HMRC can correct obvious errors or omissions no more than nine months after the filing date.

 Enquiries are subject to rules similar to those applying to income tax.
-If HM Revenue & Customs does not start an enquiry within the prescribed time (normally one year from the date of filing the return), the company´s self assessment will become final.
+If HMRC does not start an enquiry within the prescribed time (normally one year from the date of filing the return), the company´s self assessment will become final.

 The Companies Act already requires registered companies to keep accounting records.
-For most companies in most situations, this is enough to satisfy HM Revenue & Customs record keeping requirements, so long as they are kept for six years from the end of the accounting period.
+For most companies in most situations, this is enough to satisfy HMRC record keeping requirements, so long as they are kept for six years from the end of the accounting period.